telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/silverlight-application/report-viewer-localization.md

         End Get
     End Property

     '......
-Implement the rest of the properties ......
+Implement the rest of the properties......
 End Class
 ````